June 18, 2021

 Pest professionals like us who are smart as a whip know where to place the bait stations for maximum efficiency.
 When roaming termites find the bait, they take it back and share it with their friends, effectively enjoying their Last Supper together.

-Baiting systems are less harmful than injecting bucketloads of pesticide into your dirt, but they work slowly so setting them up now is ideal.
+Baiting systems are less harmful than injecting bucketloads of pesticide into your dirt, but they work slowly so implementing this pest control before moving in or soon after is ideal.
 Protect your home from these pesky critters before they ever become a serious problem.

 What Buckaroo Can Do for You